 Trumbull’s new journey into V’Ger was much shorter and involved the actors in a minimal number of reshoots.
 Most of the sequence was shown from Spock’s point of view, so Leonard Nimoy was not needed for much of the filming.
 The shots in his faceplate were accomplished by projecting still images onto a large plexiglas dome and then superimposing them onto the faceplate of his spacesuit.

 A stuntman was called in for the shots where Spock’s face could not be seen.
-He was effectively treated like a model and was mounted on a massive motion control rig that could be attached to various points on the spacesuit and used to spin him around.
+He was effectively treated like a model and was mounted on a massive motion-control rig that could be attached to various points on the spacesuit and used to spin him around.
 He was then filmed in front of a bluescreen.

 I knew what we were looking for; which was these entities that were hovering in space — huge, baby — that could have been a thousand miles across.
 The word maw was often used, there were the entranceways Spock would travel through to whole new universes.

-Interestingly, this was basically the same approach that Robert Abel & Associates had planned to take when Ilia merged with Decker.
+Interestingly, this was almost the same approach Robert Abel and Associates had planned to take when Ilia merged with Decker.

-From “Visual Effects: 1979,” Star Trek: The Magazine 2, 8 (December 2001)
+Text adapted from “Visual Effects: 1979,” Star Trek: The Magazine 2, #8 (December 2001)